ShayanShahrabi/ShayanShahrabi/README.md

-Hi!
+Hello!
 I’m Shayan, a BSc student in Computer Science at Shahid Beheshti University (SBU).
-My interests lie in machine learning and deep learning, with a subtle focus on natural language processing and large language models.
-I enjoy exploring different areas within AI and find the process of learning and researching especially fulfilling.
+My academic interests broadly include machine learning and deep learning, with a subtle focus on natural language processing and large language models.
+I enjoy learning about these topics, staying curious, and deepening my understanding through reading and exploration.

-You can find more about me and my work on my [personal website](https://shayanshahrabi.github.io).
+You can learn more about my work on my [personal website](https://shayanshahrabi.github.io), and feel free to get in touch if you'd like to connect.

 ## Some of My Notable Repositories